PAYNOCCHIO/paynocchio-plugin-moodle/README.md

 ### Troubleshooting

-If you for some reason will change the
+If you for some reason will change the Environment and Secret keys the Wallet will throw the error.
+In this case you may want to reinstall the plugin.
+This will delete all plugin data including all users wallets.